Fatal Racing: Release

 Later, there was an enhanced 3dfx Glide version of the game made.
 This was bundled with some Voodoo Cards as Fatal Racing 3D.
 This enhanced version is hardware specific, and it requires a Voodoo I graphics card to function correctly.
 There were also patches available for the original versions of the game to add support for 3D graphics cards such as the Rendition Verite and the S3 ViRGE.

 Music

 Fatal Racing has audio CD tracks for a realistic music performance.
 It can be chosen as a music option in the Sound and Music setup program.
 This was used to replace low-quality MIDI choices.
 While the title, race victory, and championship victory tracks are high-quality versions of their respective MIDI equivalents, the menu track and in-game tracks are completely different on the CD.
 The audio and the sound effects (featuring the 9 songs) were produced by Neil Biggin.

-Driver names

-The names displayed for drivers of cars in the race not controlled by human players all come from famous robot or computer characters from science fiction movies and television.
-These names, however, are changeable and can be renamed within the configuration menu in the game.
-In the original state of the game, the given names for the drivers of the respective teams are: